wagiminator/C64-Collection/C64_DumpMaster64/README.md

 ## USB to Serial Converter
 The [CH340N](https://datasheet.lcsc.com/lcsc/2101130932_WCH-Jiangsu-Qin-Heng-CH340N_C506813.pdf) (or CH330N) is now in use everywhere with me.
 At around €0.45 (if you buy [10 pieces](https://lcsc.com/product-detail/USB-ICs_WCH-Jiangsu-Qin-Heng-CH340N_C506813.html)) it is very cheap, fast, small, uncomplicated, reliable and hardly requires any external components (not even a crystal).
 It's probably the best choice for this small project too.
 And it is also used as a SerialUPDI programmer for the ATtiny.

+## Boost Converter
+In order to provide the approximately 6V for the motor of the Datasette, a boost converter based on the inexpensive [MT3608](https://datasheet.lcsc.com/lcsc/1811151539_XI-AN-Aerosemi-Tech-MT3608_C84817.pdf) is installed on the board.
+Controlling the motor with 5V would certainly also be possible, but the reduced speed would then have to be compensated by software later.
+It is difficult to estimate what this would mean for the accuracy of the sampled data.
+The ATtiny can switch the motor on and off via a MOSFET.

 ## IEC Connector
 The floppy disk drive is connected to the adapter via the [6-pin DIN jack](https://aliexpress.com/item/1005001265863686.html).
 Alternatively, a serial cable can be soldered directly to the corresponding pads.